 You might have blocked out the horrid sound of an alarm and instead allowed the morning to start with a sunrise and the sweet (ish) sounds of screaming kids ready to tackle the day, but now it’s time to reintroduce your old friend.

 Instead of aiming for an earlier bedtime, work your way backwards by starting in the morning.
-The shift doesn’t have to be abrupt—simply move wake up earlier by 10 minutes every few days until a realistic wake-up time for school has been reached.
-This will gradually make an earlier bedtime feasible too, getting your back into a sleep schedule that’s suitable for the months to come.
+The shift doesn’t have to be abrupt—simply wake up earlier and earlier by 10 minutes every few days until you reach a realistic wake-up time for school.
+This will gradually make an earlier bedtime feasible too, getting you back into a sleep schedule that’s suitable for the months to come.

-With longer days at school, you’ll have limited time to get dinner on the table before it’s time to head out the door.
+Once classes resume, you’ll have limited time to get breakfast on the table before it’s time to head out the door.
 However, you still want them to be properly nourished for the long day ahead.
-Start collecting a list of your family’s favorite quick recipes, slow cooker meals, and maybe even a meal prep calendar to keep nutritious food flowing.
+Start collecting a list of your family’s favorite quick recipes and easy school lunches, and maybe even create a meal prep calendar to keep nutritious food flowing.
 You can also prep their school lunches the night before to take that added stress off of your mornings.

 Just like any transition, change is scary and uncomfortable for everyone.
 It might take a few weeks to feel completely adjusted.

-Talk through concerns with your kids and let them know that whatever they are feeling is normal and OK.
-There’s a lot of positive that comes out of the more routine-based schedule of the school year even though it might be hard to let go of summer.
+Talk through concerns with your kids and let them know that whatever they’re feeling is normal and OK.
+Even though it might be hard to let go of summer, there’s a lot of positivity that comes out of the more routine-based schedule during the school year.